shahp7575/gpt2-horoscopes/README.md

 ```

 ### Training Data
 Dataset is scraped from [Horoscopes.com](https://www.horoscope.com/us/index.aspx) for 5 categories with a total of ~12k horoscopes.
-The dataset will be made public soon.
+The dataset can be found on [Kaggle](https://www.kaggle.com/shahp7575/horoscopes).

 ### Training Procedure
 The model uses the [GPT2](https://huggingface.co/gpt2) checkpoint and then is fine-tuned on horoscopes dataset for 5 different categories.
 Since the goal of the fine-tuned model was also to understand different horoscopes for different category types, the *categories* are added to the training data separated by special token `<|category|>`.